faa6illinois/Final_Project/README.md

 Expected Findings:
 I expect to find correlation between periods of high solar activity and stronger polar vortex winds in the stratosphere, with a lag between solar activity and atmospheric response.
 The strength of correlation might be influenced by season.

+Please note:

+The ERA5 netcdf file is quite large and cannot be uploaded to Github direcly.